 There are many things to consider here.
 What is the personality of your brand?
 And what kind of voice does it have?
 Moreover, what is the message your brand wants to send?
 If your brand personality is more serious and formal, you wouldn’t want to have a website design that undermines that message.
 Your website theme needs to reflect your brand accurately.

 The purpose here refers to the purpose of your business.
 In other words, the reason why your business exists in the first place.
 Knowing your purpose helps you determine the who and why of your business.
 Who do you want to impact?
 Why?

-Knowing the answer will help you determine what your website will look like by telling you who you serve and why you’re serving them.
+TRY FOR FREE Knowing the answer will help you determine what your website will look like by telling you who you serve and why you’re serving them.
 A website theme that doesn’t reflect its stated purpose can seem misleading and untrustworthy, causing users to leave your site as soon as they arrive.

 3. Your Goals